-- i.
-Horses in this class may be of any age. - ii.
-Mares and geldings are to be shown in-hand in a halter or bridle. - iii.
-To be judged on conformation, soundness, and condition. - iv.
-Each entry will be shown individually at the walk and trot. - v.
-Very Small Equines are not allowed to enter this class. - c.
+- a.
 Hunter Under Saddle Hunter Type (Both Horse and Pony) - i.
-ENTRIES IN THE HUNTER UNDER SADDLE Hunter type class CANNOT CROSS ENTER in Hunter Under Saddle Stock Type class. - ii.
-Emphasis is on movement, type, conformation and way of going while maintaining direct contact with the horse's mouth. - iii.
-Required to perform at the walk, trot and canter both directions of the arena. - iv.
-A hand gallop may be asked in only one direction of the arena with safety precautions in mind. - v.
-No more than 25 riders may be asked to canter at a time, at the discretion of the judge. - d.
+ENTRIES IN THE HUNTER UNDER SADDLE Hunter type class CAN NOT CROSS ENTER in Hunter Under Saddle Stock Type class. - ii.
+Emphasis is on movement, type, conformation, and way of going while maintaining direct contact with the horse's mouth. - iii.
+Required to perform at the walk, trot, and canter in both directions of the arena. - iv.
+A hand gallop may be asked in only one direction of the arena with safety precautions in mind. - b.
 Hunter Under Saddle Stock Type (Both Horse and Pony) - i.
-ENTRIES IN THE HUNTER UNDER SADDLE Stock type class CANNOT CROSS ENTER in Hunter Under Saddle Hunter Type. - ii.
-Emphasis is on movement, type, conformation and way of going while maintaining direct contact with the horse's mouth. - iii.
-Required to perform at the walk, trot and canter both directions of the arena. - iv.
-A hand gallop may be asked in only one direction of the arena with safety precautions in mind. - v.
-No more than 25 riders may be asked to canter at a time, at the discretion of the judge. - e.
-English Pleasure- Both Horse and Pony - i.
+ENTRIES IN THE HUNTER UNDER SADDLE Stock type class CAN NOT CROSS ENTER in Hunter Under Saddle Hunter Type. - ii.
+Emphasis is on movement, type, conformation, and way of going while maintaining direct contact with the horse's mouth. - iii.
+Required to perform at the walk, trot, and canter in both directions of the arena. - iv.
+A hand gallop may be asked in only one direction of the arena with safety precautions in mind.

+- c.
+English Pleasure- Horse and Pony - i.
 Ride should be suitable to purpose and pleasurable. - ii.
-Animals should be obedient, alert and responsive to the rider. - iii.
-A quick, short stride should be penalized, as should horses which move in an artificial frame are over flexed or behind the bit. - iv.
+Animals should be obedient, alert, and responsive to the rider. - iii.
+A quick, short stride should be penalized, as should horses that move in an artificial frame and are over-flexed or behind the bit. - iv.
 Judges should emphasize free movement, manners, and consistency of gait. - v.
 Horses are to be shown at a walk, trot, and canter both ways of the ring. - vi.
-At the Judge's discretion horses will be asked to extend their gaits i.e.: Walk with forward motion, extended trot, and canter with forward motion. - vii.
-No more than 25 riders may be asked to canter at a time, at the discretion of the judge.
+At the Judge's discretion, horses will be asked to extend their gaits, i.e., Walk with forward motion, extended trot, and canter with forward motion.

-f.
+d.
 Beginner Walk/Trot Hunter Under Saddle